-According to the Environmental Protection Agency (EPA), most uses of asbestos in the U.S. are not banned; only a few are banned under existing regulations.
-In general, exposure may occur only when the asbestos-containing material is disturbed or damaged in some way to release particles and fibers into the air.
-However, asbestos fibers may be released into the air by the disturbance of asbestos-containing material during product use, demolition work, building or home maintenance, repair, and remodeling.
+In general, exposure may occur when the asbestos-containing material is disturbed or damaged in some way to release particles and fibers into the air.
+Asbestos fibers may be released into the air by the disturbance of asbestos-containing material during product use, demolition work, building or home maintenance, repair, and remodeling.

 Older homes or other buildings may still contain asbestos.
 Testing may be required to determine if asbestos is present in older buildings, especially if remodeling or other construction occurs.
 If it is found, it will need to be sealed off and removed with special procedures by a certified company.
 Asbestos abatement workers are trained to properly use protective equipment to minimize exposure.

-- Erionite, another mineral fiber, is a non-asbestos cause that leads to this condition in regions such as Turkey where exposure is highly prevalent.
+- erionite, a non-asbestos mineral fiber, has lead to this condition in regions such as Turkey where exposure is highly prevalent.

 A history of asbestos exposure greatly increases your asbestosis and mesothelioma risk factors.
 People who either live or work in buildings with asbestos-containing materials that are either under reconstruction or deteriorating are at a greater than normal risk.
 Workers at risk may include: